Links on Android Authority may earn us a commission. Learn more.

 Incredible initiatives like Game Pass and Play Anywhere mean that all of the genuinely great exclusive Xbox One games can be played on a Windows machine.
 Likewise, Sony has committed to bringing more fun to PC.
 We’ve already seen this with Horizon Zero Dawn and the otherwise PS4-exclusive Death Stranding.

-However, there are plenty of fantastic console games you just can’t play on PC.
-From just the current console generation, a PC-exclusive player would miss out on incredible PlayStation 4 games like The Last of Us and The Last of Us Part 2, Bloodborne, God of War, Persona 5, Uncharted 4, Shadow of the Colossus, Marvel’s Spider-Man, The Last Guardian, and many more.
+However, there are plenty of great PS5 games you just can’t play on PC.
+From just the current console generation, a PC-exclusive player would miss out on incredible PlayStation 4 games like The Last of Us Part 2, Bloodborne, Shadow of the Colossus, The Last Guardian, and many more.

 PC has its fair share of exclusives too, but if Triple-A blockbuster adventures are your thing, you’re going to miss out on some of the best if you don’t buy a PS5.